Akbash vs Akita: Complete Comparison (2026)

 Health and Lifespan Comparison

 Akbash has a typical lifespan of 10-12 years, while Akita lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
-Akbash is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Akita faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Akbash is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Akita faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+Both breeds carry similar numbers of documented predispositions, though the conditions themselves — and how they are managed — differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health